A clothes rail made from recycled timber and steel

 Exquisite minimalism meets recycled timber, and in doing so defines the design of the timelessly elegant HANGON clothes rail.
 Reduced to the essentials, this piece offers a stable place to store your clothes while impressing with its filigree, puristic design.

-The two-legged frame is made from 2 cm x 2 cm square steel tube, which has been powder-coated in pigeon blue.
+The two-legged frame is made from 2 cm x 2 cm square steel tube, which has been powder-coated in blue grey.
 The steel frame is fixed 4 cm from either side of the wooden base.

 With a clipboard in this version, the wardrobe gets a refined look and offers maximum space as a storage for accessories such as shoes, hats or umbrellas.
 The patina of the timber comes out through the white glaze and is also protected.